 Design-wise, the lighting, Cappellini chairs selected by curator Tanja Solci.
 The mismatched plates (with over a hundred different references) come from the collections of Richard Ginori.

-Cuisine-wise, chef Luca Pedata executes excellent cuisine, reinterpreting Italian traditions with modernity and a lightness of touch.
+Food-wise, chef Luca Pedata executes excellent cuisine, reinterpreting Italian traditions with modernity and a lightness of touch.
 Everything is fresh, seasonal, and local, and the menu changes every two months.
-It is best to book ahead.
-Though the restaurant is a ‘table d'hôte', an intimate dinner for two is also possible.
+You may be in luck and try the grilled pigeon in artichokes, beetroot, grilled lentils and cherries for instance.

 Carlo e Camilla in Segheria

-Segheria, via Giuseppe Meda 24
+Via Giuseppe Meda 24

-Menu: around 50 EUR.
+Menu: around 45 EUR